HomeHow To GuidesDIY Artificial Grass - How To Install

 2) Artificial Turf “Helps Save the Environment.”

-In addition to using less water, artificial grass doesn’t require chemical fertilizers or pesticides.
+Artificial grass uses less water and doesn’t require chemical fertilizers or pesticides.
 If you’re concerned about your lawn’s environmental impact, a synthetic alternative may be the right choice.

-Synthetic grass will always have a lower environmental impact than natural grass, making it the right solution for the eco-conscious homeowner.
+Synthetic grass always has a lower environmental impact than natural grass, making it the right solution for eco-conscious homeowners.

 3) Artificial Turf “Prevents Pet Damage to Lawns.”